Bluesky Analytics: Track Followers & Engagement

 Review Historical Growth Patterns

-Real-time data is useful, but historical trends provide the bigger picture.
-The dashboard lets you switch between 7-day, 30-day, and 90-day views, displaying your follower trajectory through easy-to-read line graphs.
-These insights can reveal whether your growth is steady, seasonal, or tied to specific events.
-For instance, you might notice a 20% jump in followers during a week of consistent posting, followed by a plateau during quieter periods - showing that regular activity is key to keeping your audience engaged.
+Recent data is useful, but historical trends provide the bigger picture.
+Review your follower trajectory across the available time ranges and look for the plain patterns: steady growth, sudden churn, or a spike tied to a specific post.
+For instance, you might notice a jump in followers during a week of consistent posting, followed by a plateau during quieter periods.

 Historical data also helps you connect follower changes to your content.
 A spike in followers after sharing a thread about Bluesky starter packs, for example, could indicate that educational posts resonate with your audience.
 On the flip side, a sudden drop might suggest that off-topic or polarizing content is driving people away.